Great Depression: Inequality

 Power farming displaces tenants from the land in the western dry cotton area.
 Childress County, Texas, 1938.

 Two economists of the 1920s, Waddill Catchings and William Trufant Foster, popularized a theory that influenced many policy makers, including Herbert Hoover, Henry A. Wallace, Paul Douglas, and Marriner Eccles.
 It held the economy produced more than it consumed, because the consumers did not have enough income.
-Thus the unequal distribution of wealth throughout the 1920s caused the Great Depression.
+Thus, the unequal distribution of wealth throughout the 1920s caused the Great Depression.

 According to this view, the root cause of the Great Depression was a global over-investment in heavy industry capacity compared to wages and earnings from independent businesses, such as farms.
 The proposed solution was for the government to pump money into the consumers' pockets.
-That is, it must redistribute purchasing power, maintaining the industrial base, and re-inflating prices and wages to force as much of the inflationary increase in purchasing power into consumer spending.
+That is, it must redistribute purchasing power, maintain the industrial base, and reinflate prices and wages to force as much of the inflationary increase in purchasing power into consumer spending.
 The economy was overbuilt, and new factories were not needed.
-Foster and Catchings recommended federal and state governments to start large construction projects, a program followed by Hoover and Roosevelt.
+Foster and Catchings recommended federal and state governments start large construction projects, a program followed by Hoover and Roosevelt.